nicklockwood/iVersion/README.txt

 - (void)iVersionVersionCheckFailed:(NSError *)error;

-This is called if the version check failed due to network issues or because the versions file was missing or corrupt.
+This is called if the version check failed due to network issues or because the remote versions plist file was missing or corrupt.

 - (void)iVersionDetectedNewVersion:(NSString *)version details:(NSString *)versionDetails;